AlyshaNolan/astro-whisper/src/content/blog/css-grid-flexbox-when-to-use-what.md

 ---
-title: 'CSS Grid vs Flexbox: When to Use What (Finally Explained)'
+title: New title
+description: >-
-description: 'Stop overthinking layout choices.
-Learn when to reach for Grid, when to use Flexbox, and when either works fine.'
+  Stop overthinking layout choices.
+Learn when to reach for Grid, when to use Flexbox, and when either works fine.
-pubDate: 'Sep 15 2025'
+pubDate: 2025-09-15T12:00:00+12:00
-category: 'CSS'
+category: CSS
-tags: ['css', 'frontend', 'layout', 'design', 'tutorial']
+tags:
+  - css
+  - frontend
+  - layout
+  - design
+  - tutorial
 ---

-I spent years confused about when to use Grid vs Flexbox.
-Then it clicked: **Grid for 2D, Flexbox for 1D**.
-But that's oversimplified.
-Let's dig deeper.
+New content

 ## The One-Liner

-- **Flexbox:** One direction (row OR column)
+* **Flexbox:** One direction (row OR column)
-- **Grid:** Two directions (rows AND columns)
+* **Grid:** Two directions (rows AND columns)

 But real layouts are messier than theory, so here's my practical decision tree.

 ## Use Flexbox When...

-### 1. You Have a Row or Column of Things
+### 1\.
+You Have a Row or Column of Things

 ```css
 /* Navigation bar */